SurafelTeka/WorkTrack/README.md

 Some example:

-    A mom can write a shopping list, when to buy books for the children and when it expires the dog vaccine.
+    A mom can write a shopping list, when to buy books for the children and when the dog vaccine expires.
     A blogger can keep track of the ideas and articles you will have to write on various blogs that follows and schedule publications.
-    And more…
+    And many more…

 ![image](https://user-images.githubusercontent.com/50694227/118156849-8351dc80-b422-11eb-8070-b3841acf5c67.png)